Monthly Archives: May 2017

 by Diana Belchase

-Today marks a special event in literary history: Jo Beverley’s last book, Merely a Marriage, is being released to the public.
+Today marks a special event in 9780399583537literary history: Jo Beverley’s last book, Merely a Marriage, is being released to the public.

 Anyone who has read Jo Beverley’s books knows that it is a singular pleasure.
 She masterfully merged meticulous detail, lovely characters, and compelling plots.
 Her heroines inspired, her heroes were manly and believable, bodices never ripped, and in the process, the reader felt transported to another age and time where manners ruled and life, even for the privileged, was far from simple.
 Along the way, lessons in history were intricately woven into stories making characters of the Regency and medieval periods come alive.